ArnaudBuchholz/gpf-js/CODESTYLE.md

 Some 'extensions' are defined
 * @this: if the scope of the function has to be clarified it provides the type and explanations
+* @forwardThis: the scope of the function is fowarded to the callback function
 * @closure: if the function *directly* creates a closure

 It happens sometimes that a variable might be assigned different function versions (to manage host compatibilities).